himotoyoshi/carray/guides/devel/21_address_basis.md

   box row-major, so a `2 × 2` box of `int32` has strides `[8, 4]`, not the
   view's `[16, 4]`.
 The `:dim` the basis reports is still the *view's* shape.

-The region is only consulted by tier 3 — tiers 1 and 2 address the whole array, which already covers any box inside it.
-The rank of the region is checked for every array whatever tier it lands in; its **bounds** are checked where it is used, so an out-of-range region raises on a tier-3 array and is ignored on a tier-1 one.
+The region is only *used* by tier 3 — tiers 1 and 2 address the whole array, which already covers any box inside it.
+It is **checked** for every array all the same, before any of them is opened: one start and one count per axis, both numbers, and the box inside the array.
+A region that is wrong is refused the same way whatever the arrays turn out to be, rather than being noticed only once the same call is handed a gather view.

 ## Masks